 Linux uses the TCP_DEFER_ACCEPT setsockopt option to toggle this behavior.
 FreeBSD provides a far more enhanced method of controlling this by allowing kernel modules to "filter" the accept by analyzing the tcp payload in-kernel.
 This allows for things like deferring the TCP accept() system call return until a full HTTP request is detected and readable.

 This request is to implement a FreeBSD-like pluggable accept defer that support "dataready" (meaning some data is available) and a proof-of-concept HTTP accept filter.
 Also, TCP_DEFER_ACCEPT setsockopt capability (turning on the "dataready" accept filter).

-Updated by Dan McDonald almost 8 years ago
+Updated by Dan McDonald over 8 years ago

 - Assignee set to Dan McDonald